cckmwong-data/credit_scoring/README.md

 ## Project Overview

-A tabular loan [dataset from Kaggle](https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data) is used to model borrower default behavior.
+A loan [dataset from Kaggle](https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data) is used to model borrower default behavior.
 The workflow:

 1. Load and clean the dataset (drop non-predictive identifiers and redundant columns such as `Client_ID` and `Gender`).
 2. Engineer risk-relevant features, notably the Debt-to-Income (DTI) ratio derived from monthly income and repayment amounts.